stepjam/PyRep/README.md

 Try running one of the examples in the *examples/* folder.

 _Although you can use CoppeliaSim on any platform, communication via PyRep is currently only supported on Linux._

-#### Troubleshooting

-Below are some problems you may encounter during installation.
-If none of these solve your problem, please raise an issue.

-- ModuleNotFoundError: No module named 'pyrep.backend._v_rep_cffi'
-  - If you are getting this error, then please check that you are not running the interpreter from the project root.
-If you are, then your Python interpreter will try to import those files rather the installed files.
-- error: command 'x86_64-linux-gnu-gcc' failed
-  - You may be missing packages needed for building python extensions.
-Try: `sudo apt-get install python3-dev`, and then re-run the installation.

 ## Running Headless